mlg-/bug-squishing/README.md

 **Some thoughts on problem decomposition and debugging.**

 ## Introduction
 Problem decomposition and debugging are skills that every developer needs to progress from beginner to competent professional.
-When coupled with the ability to read and implement documentation, they form the cornerstone of skills that separate a developer from a layperson, and they are often are just an extension and refinement of what people consider to be "magical" about "people who are good with computers."
+When coupled with the ability to read and implement documentation, these skills form the foundational abilities that separate a developer from a layperson, and they are often are just an extension and refinement of what people consider to be "magical" about "people who are good with computers."

 # First: Strategies for Problem Decomposition